stanford-oval/genie-cloud/README.md

 #### Setting up database encryption

 If you want to encrypt your user's data at rest, you should configure your Web Almond to link against [sqlcipher](https://www.zetetic.net/sqlcipher) instead of sqlite.
-To do so, place this in `.yarnrc` in your home directory or in the root directory of `thingengine-platform-cloud`:
+To do so, place this in your `.yarnrc`:

 ```
-build_from_source true
 sqlite "/opt/sqlcipher"
 sqlite_libname sqlcipher
 ```